Oral and Gut Bacteria Influence on Heart Disease

-The Journal of Clinical Dentistry (2020) found people with chronic inflammation of the gums (periodontitis), & people who had both periodontitis AND Coronary Heart Disease (CHD) had significantly lower levels of Vitamin D when compared to those with just CHD or healthy people.
+The Journal of Clinical Dentistry (2020) found an association between people with chronic gum inflammation AND Coronary Heart Disease (CHD) had significantly lower levels of Vitamin D than those with just CHD or healthy people.

-In a separate study that observed over 4200 people aged 20 – 80 years, from 2007 – 2008, it was found that Vitamin D levels were significantly associated with the occurrence of tooth decay.
-The lower the levels, the more tooth decay.
+In a separate study that observed over 4200 people aged 20 – 80 years, from 2007 to 2008, it was found that vitamin D levels were significantly associated with the occurrence of tooth decay.
+The lower the levels, the more tooth decay

 Two Important Concepts Here:

-Dr. Stanley Hazen is a brilliant doctor who first mentioned there was a link between gut microbes and heart disease.
+Dr. Stanley Hazen is a brilliant doctor who first suggested a link between gut microbes and heart disease.

 According to periodontist Dr. Hatice Hasturk of Harvard, “Periodontal disease increases the body’s burden of inflammation, which involves an outpouring of immune cells that attack irritants and microbial invaders — fosters healing over the short term.
 But chronic inflammation is a key contributor to many health problems, especially atherosclerosis.”

 “Daily tooth brushing and flossing can prevent and even reverse an early stage of gum disease, known as gingivitis.
-If your dentist says you have gingivitis, ask for a brushing and flossing demonstration to make sure you’re doing both correctly.
+If your dentist says you have gingivitis, ask for a demonstration of brushing and flossing to make sure you’re doing both correctly.

 “Left untreated, gingivitis can turn into periodontal disease.
 The gums become loose around the root of the tooth, creating a gum pocket that gradually deepens.
 Eventually, the infection and inflammation can cause the tooth to loosen and possibly fall out.”